 - Select your options e.g. Images, Audio.

 - Tap Select then select desired files.

 - Tap the Menu icon again.

 - Navigate to the preferred folder then select ‘Move Here’.

-It sounds like a convoluted process, and it can be, and you’ve probably noticed Apps can’t so easily be transferred.
-The easiest way to make sure that everything is saved to your SD is to select that option whenever presented the option to save to either internal storage or your SD.
+It sounds like a convoluted process, and it can be.
+You’ve also probably noticed that Apps can’t so easily be transferred.
+The easiest way to make sure that everything is saved to your SD is to select that option when you’re presented with the option to save to either internal storage or your SD.